 Dated photographs and radio license in Ford Museum, and the excellent chronologies in Bonfires to Beacons and Beyond the Model T (see Resources) helped round out much of the timeline here and at top of the of the What it Was page.

 It’s not clear why the Bureau and later Department of Commerce accounts couldn't concede this.
 Even many modern accounts omit this history, likely as they simply relied on the Bureau’s records as gospel.
 It appears that the Bureau even started a PR campaign in mid-1927 in various newspapers to promote their position that they were “first.”
 Ford rebutted with its own articles and advertisements, culminating with its 1934 announcement that its patent was confirmed.
-The Bureau’s papers were instead solely focused instead on its successes and improvements (e.g. the 12-course and visual indicators) possibly done to work around the patent.
+The Bureau’s papers were instead focused on its successes and improvements possibly done to work around the patent, e.g. the 12-course and visual indicators that never came to be.
 Was this just a private versus public sector rivalry which led to the FCC’s ultimate push to get Ford out of the beacon business?
 Did the Bureau’s academic scientists, stymied by earlier funding cuts, have difficulty giving Ford’s well-resourced “commercial” engineers (and others) any credit for apparently making “their” earlier concept practical?
 On the other hand, the story of large corporations using the patent process to “appropriate” the honest work of others isn’t entirely unheard of.
 This is notwithstanding the fact that both parties heavily relied on prior innovations.
 A century later, it may be impossible to exactly ascertain what transpired, but it’s clear that Ford and the Bureau didn’t see events eye-to-eye.
 If anyone has any additional info that can clarify this history, please reach out to me!